 Learning takes place as children interact with other children and staff.
 Activities and interest groups evolve according to the interests of the children.
-Staff encourage conversations and help each child to be an active and happy participant in all facets of Kindergarten life.
+Staff encourage two way conversations and support each child to be an active and happy participant in all facets of Kindergarten life.